ArthurChiao/cheat-sheets/bash/proc.md

     * trace a process at start up: by prefixing "strace" before your command:
     * trace an existing process: pass process ID with `-p` option

+  Each line of the output shows a system call.
+Examples:

   ```shell
   # trace `ls -lh /var/log/`